Business Process Outsourcing vs. Knowledge Process Outsourcing

 In retrospect, BPO has gained a lot of attention from small and medium enterprises (SMEs) who are looking to expand their operation at a much more affordable price.
 For example, an expanding business is starting to get a large volume of inquiries from customers.
 There will come a time when their small team would not be able to attend every call or message anymore.
 As a business owner, you know that every unattended call is one customer gone down the drain.
 This is where a team of individuals assigned specifically for customer inquiries comes in.

-A business process outsourcing company usually get tasks which are non-complex but takes up a lot of time to accomplish.
+A BPO company usually get tasks which are non-complex but takes up a lot of time to accomplish.
 Some of the services offered by BPO companies are contact center solutions such as customer support, technical support, telemarketing, and the likes.
 Other outsourcing jobs also include non-voice solutions such as data entry, data cleansing, and data validation.

 Knowledge Process Outsourcing

 This one, on the other hand, involves tasks which are more specialized.
-Compared to business process outsourcing, KPO usually requires high-level skills and people who specialize in more complex business processes.
+Compared to BPO, KPO usually requires high-level skills and people who specialize in more complex business processes.
 Some of the tasks delegated to KPO companies are Legal Services, Marketing Services, Financial Research, Medical Solutions, and the likes.

 How Distributed Outsourcing Provides Cost-Efficiency to Small Businesses

 The traditional ways involve a company hiring in-house workers to ill the job they need to run their business.
-Thanks to business process outsourcing and knowledge process outsourcing, it has been possible to hire a third-party service provider who is capable of hiring experts on the field without them breaking a sweat.
+Thanks to BPO and KPO, it has been possible to hire a third-party service provider who is capable of hiring experts on the field without them breaking a sweat.

 Although both BPO and KPO have gained a tremendous amount of attention already because of their cost-efficiency, businesses are yet to discover the concept of Distributed Outsourcing.